 However, the Fund's intensive bilateral surveillance of developing countries' policies has not been effective in crisis prevention in large part because it has failed to diagnose and act on the root causes of the problem.
-Indeed, according to an independent assessment of Fund surveillance, policy makers interviewed had important reservations regarding the quality of the Fund's analysis of capital account issues (IMF/GIE 1999, p.
-13).
+Indeed, according to an independent assessment of Fund surveillance, policy makers interviewed had important reservations regarding the quality of the Fund's analysis of capital account issues (IMF/GIE, 1999: 13).
 Experience since the early 1990s shows that preventing unsustainable surges in private capital inflows, currency appreciations and trade deficits holds the key to preventing financial crises in emerging markets.
-However, as recognized by the IMF's Independent Evaluation Office (IEO), there is a consensus that none of the standard policy measures recommended by the Fund for this purpose, including countercyclical monetary and fiscal policy and exchange rate flexibility, is a panacea, and each involves significant costs or otherwise brings about other policy dilemmas (IMF/IEO 2005, p.
-60).
+However, as recognized by the IMF's Independent Evaluation Office (IEO), there is a consensus that none of the standard policy measures recommended by the Fund for this purpose, including countercyclical monetary and fiscal policy and exchange rate flexibility, is a panacea, and each involves significant costs or otherwise brings about other policy dilemmas (IMF/IEO, 2005: 60).
 Sterilization through issuing government paper, raising reserve requirements or generating fiscal surpluses runs up against a host of problems.
 While fixed or adjustable peg regimes tend to encourage short-term inflows by reducing perceived currency risks, the floating regime, which has come to be favoured by the Fund after recurrent crises in emerging markets, does not provide a viable alternative.
-As shown by the post-Bretton Woods experience of advanced industrial countries and the more recent experience of several emerging market economies, floating does not prevent excessive inflows of capital, misalignments in exchange rates and unsustainable trade deficits; nor does it always secure an orderly currency and payments adjustment.
-Similarly, prudential regulations can help contain the damage caused by rapid exit of capital, but they are not always effective in checking the build-up of external fragility even when countercyclical adjustments are made to rules governing loan-loss provisions, capital requirements, collateral valuation and other measures affecting conditions in credit and asset markets in order to limit the cyclicality of the financial system.
+As shown by the post-Bretton Woods experience of advanced industrial countries and the more recent experience of several emerging market economies floating does not prevent excessive inflows of capital, misalignments in exchange rates and unsustainable trade deficits; nor does it always secure an orderly currency and payments adjustment.40 Similarly, prudential regulations can help contain the damage caused by rapid exit of capital, but they are not always effective in checking the build-up of external fragility even when countercyclical adjustments are made to rules governing loan-loss provisions, capital requirements, collateral valuation and other measures affecting conditions in credit and asset markets in order to limit the cyclicality of the financial system.

-All these imply that direct measures of control over capital inflows that go beyond prudential regulations may become necessary to prevent build up of financial fragility and vulnerability to external shocks.39 Developing country governments have generally been unwilling to slow down excessive capital inflows using, instead, the opportunity to pursue procyclical fiscal policies.
-Notable exceptions include Chile and Colombia which employed unremunerated reserve requirements in a counter-cyclical manner, imposed at times of strong inflows in the 1990s and phased out when capital dried up at the end of the decade.
+All these imply that direct measures of control over capital inflows that go beyond prudential regulations may become necessary to prevent build up of financial fragility and vulnerability to external shocks.41 Developing country governments have generally been unwilling to slow down excessive capital inflows using, instead, the opportunity to pursue pro-cyclical fiscal policies.
+Taiwan Province of China is a notable exception with effective restrictions over arbitrage flows which protected the economy from the East Asian crisis in 1997-1998.42 Again Chile and Colombia employed un-remunerated reserve requirements in a counter-cyclical manner, imposed at times of strong inflows in the 1990s and phased out when capital dried up at the end of the decade.
 This was a price-based, non-discriminative measure which effectively taxed arbitrage inflows with the implicit tax rate varying inversely with maturity.
 These measures were effective in improving the maturity profile of external borrowing but not in checking aggregate capital inflows.
-The Fund has been ambivalent even towards these market-based measures, questioning their rationale and effectiveness (IMF/IEO 2005, p.
-46, Box 2.3).
-This is largely because, as noted in an independent report on surveillance, the Fund has generally been optimistic regarding the sustainability of capital inflows to emerging markets (IMF/GIE 1999, p.
-44, Box 3.2).
-It has been averse to temporary control measures even when there were clear signs that surges in short-term capital inflows were leading to persistent currency appreciations and growing trade deficits, advocating, instead, fiscal tightening and greater exchange rate flexibility (IMF/IEO 2005, pp. 8-9, and p.
-59, table 3.2).
+The Fund has been ambivalent even towards these market-based measures, questioning their rationale and effectiveness (IMF/IEO, 2005: 46, box 2.3).
+This is largely because, as noted in an independent report on surveillance, the Fund has generally been optimistic regarding the sustainability of capital inflows to emerging markets (IMF/GIE, 1999: 44, box 3.2).
+It has been averse to temporary control measures even when there were clear signs that surges in short-term capital inflows were leading to persistent currency appreciations and growing trade deficits, advocating, instead, fiscal tightening and greater exchange rate flexibility (IMF/IEO, 2005: 8-9 and 59, table 3.2).